frconor-ebook/meditations/_posts/2025-03-06-the-anniversary-of-pope-franciss-election.md

 ---
 layout: homily
-title: "The Anniversary of Pope Francis's Election"
+title: "The Anniversary of Pope Francis’s Election"
 ---

 By Fr.
 Conor Donnelly